0jscsshtml/Bricksfree/Devs/how_copy_paste_conditions_works.md

 Now you need a call button to trigger the copy action event.
 Assume that you wanna put it next to the Conditions panel 'Close' button, you may need to use either setTimeout() or mutation.observe(maybe there is a better way that can access Vue component and add this button element to template instead of this method, still learning.) to wait for the DOM ready and recall the function to regenerate the Copy button whenever you toggle on element Conditions button.
 (Tips: clone the 'Close' button, add the id 'xx-copy-conditions', replace inner svg(inspect element and copy the Bricks 'copy/duplicate' svg), replace data-balloon attribute to 'Copy Conditions', replace data-balloon-pos to 'bottom-right' and append this Copy button.
 This way your Copy Conditions button will inherit Bricks tooltips and button CSS.)

 Now Copy button is ready, we already had event listener attached on ancestor node #bricks-panel-inner, now we concentrate on what thing we need to copy to clipboard.
 Refer back to image 2, in VueGlobal, there are two method/constructor we needed, call $_getElementObject(arg1) and $_copyToClipboard(arg1, arg2).
 For $_getElementObject(arg1), arg1 is the active element id.
 Where to get active element id?
-In vueGlobal.$_state.activeId will return you the active element id.
+In vueGlobal.$_state.activeId, this will return you the active element id.
 The complete code to get the active element object and store to variable activeEleObj:-

 const activeEleObj = vueGlobal.$_getElementObject(vueGlobal.$_state.activeId).settings._conditions;